Mexico is renowned for having some of the highest biodiversity of psychoactive plants and mushrooms species in the world.

 Mexico has played a pivotal role in the psychedelic renaissance and the rebirth of animism in the West since Gordon Wasson’s fateful mushroom trip with Maria Sabina and his 1957 photo essay in Life Magazine entitled Finding The Magic Mushroom.

-Today, psychedelic mushrooms have become a multi-billion dollar and they show promising results for addressing the modern mental health epidemic of depression, anxiety and narcissism.
+Today, psychedelic mushrooms have become a multi-billion dollar and they show promising results for addressing the modern mental health epidemic of depression, anxiety and meaninglessness.
 They are effective at increasing empathy and rekindling a spiritual connection to life that is often lost in highly materialist and largely despiritualized Western societies.

 The molecules being used by this emerging industry were originally synthesized from the Psilocybe Mexicana provided to Wasson by Maria Sabina.
 However, little credit is ever given and no financial compensation has been provided to the Mixteca people for their traditional knowledge.